idungstanley/morse_code/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome and highly encouraged!
-We feel that your input is what helps us grow so you're always Welcome :)

 Feel free to check the [issues page](https://github.com/idungstanley/morse_code/issues).